 13. Morocco (repeat)

 This was my third time in Morocco, and my best trip there yet!
-This time I stayed right in the heart of the Medina (walled city) of Rabat, before seeing Tanger, which was a whole different vibe.
+This time I stayed right in the heart of the Medina (walled city) of Rabat, before seeing Tangier, which was a whole different vibe.
 The energy and scenery of Morocco never disappoints.
-FULL STORY COMING SOON.
+FULL STORY HERE.

 14. Spanish Morocco (belongs to Spain)